postcss/postcss/README.md

 });
 ```

-If you want to combine several processors (to parse CSS only once),
+If you want to combine several processors (and parse CSS only once),
 you can create empty processor and add several functions by `use(fn)` method:

 ```js
 var all = postcss().